ryan-mooore/topomc/README.md

 #### Options

 - `-i`, `--interval` Set the contour interval of the generated map, in blocks (default=1).
+- `-s`, `--scale` Set the scale ratio (1:scale) for the generated image, if applicable.
+DPI is always set to 300, so for a higher quality image, set a higher scale ratio (default=5000 (1:5000)).
-- `-s`, `--smoothing` Factor of smoothing (generalisation) of the map.
+- `-k`, `--smoothing` Factor of smoothing (generalisation) of the map.
 Set to 0 to turn smoothing off (default=1).
 Smoothing is automatically scaled with the amount of downsampling used to generate the data, but this option can be used as a multiplication factor.
 - `--interactive` Whether to open an interactive webview, using Leaflet.js.
 Works better for smaller maps, HTML file generation may break and/or frame rate of website may be low for larger maps.
 - `--keep-crumbs` Whether to keep very small features on the final map instaed of deleting them.